A question we are often asked is whether Furniture Bank refinishes or reupholsters furniture.

 Rather than being sent to the junkpile, our Workshop team will carefully repair or refurbish these items so that we can offer them to clients.
 It’s a win, win.
 Our clients have more furniture to choose from and we help reduce the amount of ‘waste’ ending up in landfill.

-Sometimes, our team will even create mash-ups from disparate peices that are still structurally sound.
+Sometimes, our team will even create mash-ups from disparate pieces that are still structurally sound.
 It’s not uncommon for us to see them marrying the legs from a stool who’s seat is no longer usable with a custom top made from a salvaged dining room leaf.
 Presto!
 We have ‘new’ table great for a small space.

 Corporate partners, like our friends at CIBC – whose employees regularly volunteer with us and has contributed $20,000 to fund the purchase of new equipment – support our efforts to keep as much furniture in circulation as possible.